Multi-Table Datasets

 self.pp_ = pp_

-def make_get_request(self, url, params = None, attempt_count = 1, max_attempts = 5):
+def make_get_request(self, url: str, params: dict = None, attempt_count: int = 1, max_attempts: int = 5):

 """

-Call API using GET request, including retry logic
+Call API using GET request, including retry logic for rate limiting.

-param url: API endpoint
+:param url: API endpoint.

-param params: parameters for the API call
+:param params: Parameters for the API call.

 """